Politics, Artists in Entertainment: Scar Mkadinali, Rong!

 Saint Bervon

-Bervon Micheni is a multidiscplinary creative artist,but here, I write.
-Welcome to my musings as I try to potray the way I see the world in my eyes.
-I major my Interests in the Entertainment industry,in Art.
+Bervon Micheni is a creative artist,but here, I write.
+Welcome to my musings as I try to potray the way I see the world in my eyes in words.
+I major my Interests in Entertainment, in Art, the heartbeat of our very own existence.

 Previous